mbrock/feedbase/README.md

     feedbase inspect 7302

-Unfortunately, this command is currently not able to display the actual value of the feed to you, but only its metadata.
+Unfortunately, even though you are an off-chain consumer (who can in principle read all the feed values for free), the `feedbase inspect` command is currently not able to display the actual value of a feed.

 You can set an arbitrary label (32 bytes maximum):